 How do the collars work?

-Flea and tick repellent chemicals are continuously released from the flea collar and spread over the pet in the natural oils of the hair, coat and skin.
+The cheaper, older style collars usually work by emitting the toxin as a gas, so they will only kill fleas in close proximity to the collar.
+The newer collars contain flea and tick repellent chemicals that are continuously released from the flea collar and spread over the pet in the natural oils of the hair, coat and skin.
 These flea killing chemicals then adhere to the hair and skin and provide continuous protection.

 Can I leave my dog's flea and tick collar on when I take him swimming?